Subsystem Thermalization Hypothesis in Quantum Spin Chains with Conserved Charges: Thermalization of Quantum Systems with Conserved Charges

 Secondly, we will mention how we numerically prepare and define the typical states.
-The subsystem thermalization hypothesis can work for the systems even without taking the thermodynamic limit as long as the subsystem size is far smaller than the system's.
-We will mainly adopt the exact diagonalization method (ED) to find the eigenstates of the spin chain models with the size of about ten sites.
-We will also use it to evolve the initial product states to prepare the typical states for checking the subsystem thermalization hypothesis.
+The subsystem thermalization hypothesis can be applied to systems even without taking the thermodynamic limit, as long as the subsystem size is significantly smaller than that of the system.
+We will primarily employ the exact diagonalization method (ED) to determine the eigenstates of spin chain models with approximately ten sites.
+We will also use it to evolve the initial product states, preparing the typical states for checking the subsystem thermalization hypothesis.
 Explicitly, we first prepare the initial entangled state by $|\psi\rangle = \otimes_{i=1}^L \Big( \cos( \theta_i/2) | 0 \rangle +e^{i \phi_i} \sin( \theta_i/2) | 1 \rangle \Big) $ with $\theta_i \in [ 0, \pi ]$, $\phi_i \in [ 0, 2\pi ]$ generated uniformly and randomly.
 Then, we evolve these states with the Hamiltonian of the spin chain model by ED for chains of 10 sites or so.
-Although 10-site chains seem small, as we will see, it is enough to achieve the subsystem thermalization at least for $A=1$.
-One will expect $A_c$ to increase as the system size increases.
-This can be a future study by using matrix produce states (MPS) to obtain the typical states for the longer chains.
-In our previous work \cite{lin2024work}, we have shown it is possible to accurately evolve product states or prepare thermal states using matrix product states (MPS) for spin chains of a few hundred sites.
+If the evolution is long enough, we will expect the final states to be the typical states, {leading to the thermalization of local observables due to the scrambling by the long-time unitary evolution \cite{Hayden:2007cs, Sekino:2008he}.} This can be checked by examining the saturation of the entanglement entropy.
+Although 10-site chains seem small, as we will see, they are sufficient to achieve subsystem thermalization, at least for $A=1$.
+One would expect $A_c$ to increase as the system size increases.
+This could be a future study using matrix product states (MPS) to obtain the typical states for longer chains.
+In our previous work \cite{lin2024work}, we demonstrated that it is possible to accurately evolve product states or prepare thermal states using matrix product states (MPS) for spin chains with a few hundred sites.